gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 -> Gale's nodes

 ### Troubleshooting & Future Direction
 Baxter's ability to select and accordingly pick up a particular block highly depends on the ambient lighting in the arena.
--> talk about which values we tried to modify and why?
+This is because our package relies on color recognition (RED!) coupled with contour area estimation to single out potential objects to move.
+During testing, slight variations in how bright or dark different red objects also impacted the accuracy of the color filter.
+More vibrant shades were received favorably.
+To fix this issue, -> talk about which values we tried to modify and why?

 Currently, our code only makes use of Baxter's left arm to manipulate objects.
 As a result, there are positions on the board which the ik_service_client has difficulty finding solutions for.
 To improve Baxter's reach and mobility, the right arm could be enabled when joint angles cannot be found for the left arm.